antiboredom/p5.riso/tutorials/getting-started.md

 The second line above is the [drawRiso()](https://antiboredom.github.io/p5.riso/#drawRiso) function.
 This function will draw each layer onto the screen to show a preview of how your print will look.
 Ususally you'd call this from the end of setup or draw.

 Now we have finished writing our code in setup, the last thing to do is to use the [exportRiso()](https://antiboredom.github.io/p5.riso/#expRiso) function to export our color layers as greyscale images for printing.
-It's best to use this function within a mouseClicked event function or in a keyPressed event function so that it will only export your files when either of these events occurs.
+It's best to use this function within a mouseClicked() event function or in a keyTyped() event function so that it will only export your files when either of these events occurs.

 Under draw (which is empty).
 Let's add in a mouseClicked event function: